edraj/dmart/docs/universal_presence_platform.md

 ## Universal online presence platform

 The objective of this platform is to help customers establish their organisational or personal online presence.
-I.e. Ability to have a website, use messaging, digital assets and collaboration.
+I.e. Ability to have a website, use messaging, maintain digital assets and collaborate.

 In otherwords, this is a simple platform that combines a number of features to cover the intial and generic needs of becoming available online.